melROLL/Prosciutto_Slic3r/README.md

   <img src="media/StupidLogo.png">
 </p>

-You need 6 Gb of RAM to make it run without any issues
+You need 6 Gb of RAM minimum to make it run without any issues